benitomartin/mlops-llm-crypto-predictor/README.md

 uv init
 ```

 Create a `trades` workspace in the `services` directory.
-This will create a `pyproject.toml` file in the `trades` workspace, with the `src` layout, and incllude the `hatchling` build-system.
+This will create a `pyproject.toml` file in the `trades` workspace, with the `src` layout, and include the `hatchling` build-system.
 Additionally, it will add the `trades` workspace to the main `pyproject.toml` file.

 ```bash
 cd services